hansaplasst/ESP32-BLE-Proximity-Server/README.md

      - `format` — Formats the filesystem (admin only).
      - `reboot` — Reboots the server (admin only).

+## Custom commands

+You can add custom commands by setting a custom command handler.
+See: examples/customCommandHandler.cpp

 ## Device Authorization

-- Devices are authorized and stored in `/authorized_devices.json` on LittleFS.
+- Devices are authorized and stored in `/authorized_devices.json` by default on LittleFS.
 - Each device entry includes:
   - **device_id**: Device UUID
   - **name**: Default: `"unknown"`